Ladies and gents, hold onto your bootstraps, this chili is one for the record books.

 - Cook meat in hot oil until browned all over.
 Drain.
 Add meat back to pot.

-- Add tomato sauce, chicken and beef stocks,
+- Add tomato sauce, chicken stock, and beef stock.

-- Bring to a simmer and and then add 1/3 of the chili powder, after 30 minutes, add the next 1/3 of chili powder mixture, and then after another 30 minutes, add the last 1/3 of chili powder mixture.
+- Bring to a simmer and then add ⅓ of the chili powder mixture, after 30 minutes, add the next ⅓ of the chili powder mixture, and then after another 30 minutes, add the last ⅓ of the chili powder mixture and let simmer for another 30 minutes.
+(This will be approx. 1 ½ hours total)